farhan523/computer-science-resources/README.md

 5. Submit a pull request, and our team will review your submission as soon as possible.

 # Conclusion
 Thank you for considering contributing to this repository.
-With your help, we can make this the best resource for tech industry aspirants in Pakistan!
+With your help, we can make this the best resource for tech industry aspirants.

 # Contact Us
 For any further queries or suggestions, feel free to reach us at farhanbajwa46@gmail.com